ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

   3) The third program consumes the form values from the second form, computes the output, and generates the result.

-Because the value entered in the first form is needed by the third program to compute its output, this value must somehow be transmitted between from the first program to the third.
+Because the value entered in the first form is needed by the third program to compute its output, this value must somehow be transmitted from the first program to the third.
 This is typically done by using the hidden field mechanism of HTML.

 Suppose, instead of using a hidden field, the application developer used a Java Servlet session object,